-Have seen, read, or been told of instances of harassment or poisoned work environments experienced by trustees.
-Without knowing the details, this should not be any elected trustees experience.
-Censuring should be done in public not in closed meetings then used to ostracize, or hold over ones head with no public knowledge.
+Numerous cases have come to light of Trustees being abused, harassed, or intimidated, and this should not be any elected trustees experience.
+Censuring should be done in public, not in closed meetings, then used to ostracize or hold over one's head with no public knowledge.
 Trustees should not be experiencing post-traumatic stress.

-Poisoned work environments are those where harassment, discrimination, unfair treatment is known, condoned and those in authority take no action to end.
-In British Columbia school districts this does happen and needs to end.
+Poisoned work environments are those where harassment, discrimination, or unfair treatment is known, condoned, and those in authority take no action to end.
 In the past and currently, this is accepted and defended under the guise of political license.
 Yet we are leaders of students and should lead by example.